bartoszmajsak/playground/RHOAIENG-24970/README.md

 - New ServiceAccount and RBAC rules required for oauth-proxy

 ### ISVC deployment
-- Adds the ServiceAccount and mount the TLS secret.
+- Adds the ServiceAccount and mount the TLS secret
 - Injects the oauth-proxy sidecar container
-- Inject echo container to be used as upstream for oauth-proxy
+- Adds a label to the ISVC deployment's pod template to enable external authorization
-- Adds a label to the ISVC deployment's pod template to enable external authorization.
+- Inject echo service as oauth-proxy upstream allowing Envoy to proceed with authorized requests

 ### Service Mesh settings